VBYC/vbyc-main/wp-content/plugins/donorbox-donation-form/readme.txt

 == Description ==

-<a href="https://donorbox.org" target="_blank">Donorbox</a> helps your organization quickly embed an optimized recurring donation form in your website.
-Our form builder allows you to collect custom questions from your donor, ask your donor where to designate her donation, and dedicate her donation in honor of someone.
+<a href="https://donorbox.org" target="_blank"><strong>Donorbox</strong></a>, a unique <a href="https://donorbox.org/wordpress-donation-plugin" target="_blank"><strong>WordPress Donation Plugin</strong><a/>, helps your organisation quickly embed an optimised recurring donation form in your website.
+Our form builder allows you to collect custom questions from your donor, ask your donor where to designate her donation, and dedicate her donation in honour of someone.

-There are many other features that your organization may find useful including customizable receipt text, PayPal donation, Salesforce & Mailchimp integration, and much more.
+There are many other features of our WordPress Donation Plugin that your organisation may find useful including customizable receipt text, PayPal donation, Salesforce & MailChimp integration, and much more.
 Donorbox is available in Espa&ntilde;ol, Fran&ccedil;ais, Deutsch, Italiano, Portugu&ecirc;s and last but not least English.
 ACH donations and Corporate matching integration are in the works.

 Donorbox is FREE for your first $1,000 donation EVERY month. <a href="http://stripe.com" target="_blank">Stripe</a> merchant account charges 2.9% + $0.30 for credit card processing.
 Fees can be discounted for registered nonprofits.
 Email <a href="mailto:sales+nonprofit@stripe.com">sales+nonprofit@stripe.com</a>